What is a unified API?

 Normalization goes beyond objects, however.
 With Merge’s normalized data you get:

 - One data model: normalized from the 20+ integrations that we research and analyze.
 You only have to interact with one schema.

 - One type of authentication + pagination: No OAuth, no weird required parameters that force you to build custom logic into your codebase, and no constant back and forth.
 We handle the whole process for you.

 - One style of API: Just REST.
 No SOAP, No RPC.
 We’ve seen it all, and we’ve built a layer of abstraction on top of all kinds of APIs out there.

 Flexibility (where it matters)

-Good unified APIs normalize as much as possible, but sometimes we encounter an edge cases that will require you to be adaptable.
+Good Unified APIs normalize as much as possible, but sometimes we encounter edge cases that will require you to be adaptable.
 A large prospect wants you to make a custom query, or you're building POST requests for a platform that has a specific required field.